 A Writer and Nurturer of Writers

 Zahara is the co-author of How to Live Your Dream of Volunteering Overseas (Penguin, 2002), a book Noam Chomsky called “informed, sensitive, and comprehensive.”
 Her current books in progress include Learning Service: The Essential Guide to International Volunteer Travel, and Spice Lady: A Novel with Recipes.
 Zahara is contributing editor at TransitionsAbroad.com.
 Her articles have appeared in books, magazines, and newspapers including the Washington Post.
-She innovated and facilitates the the Writing Staycation at the Writer’s Center.
+She innovated and facilitates the the Writing Staycation and Ask an Agent at the Writer’s Center.
 At the University of Maryland, College Park, she invented, co-developed, and taught the “Writing for Social Entrepreneurship” class and has also taught “Writing for Nonprofits” and “Inventing and Designing the Poetry Game.”

 Expert in International Volunteering

 Zahara’s work in the field of international volunteering is grounded in her experiences overseas planting fruit trees in rural Zambia and helping to build a medical clinic in Nicaragua.
 Zahara has been interviewed about volunteering by the New York Times, the Washington Post, NPR, and Newsweek.
 Her expertise includes not only her own work as a volunteer in Africa and Latin America, but also over two decades of research on the benefits and little-known challenges of international volunteering.
 In addition to the books mentioned above, her writing on this topic includes articles for TransitionsAbroad, including

 Connecting Entrepreneurship and Social Justice: The Poetry Game